 The seller won’t actually receive the funds until after you’ve signed the Promise of Sale (more on this later).

 For now, you’ll transfer the deposit to a third party, for example your agent or lawyer, who will hold the funds in a trust account.

 A deposit is usually between $5,000 and $15,000 US.
 Transferring the deposit signals your commitment to your offer.

-If for any reason either you or the seller decides not to move ahead with the deal and sign the Promise of Sale, you’ll get your deposit back.
+If for any reason either you or the seller decides NOT to move ahead with the deal and sign the Promise of Sale, you will get your deposit back.

 However, once you’ve signed the Promise of Sale, the seller receives your deposit and there’s no refund.

-For pre-construction, the deposit serves a different purpose: it reserves your lot and it’s usually non-refundable.
+For pre-built, the deposit serves a different purpose: it reserves your lot and it’s usually non-refundable.

 Typically, if you’re reserving a lot for a new home, the amount of the deposit will be towards the higher end (so in the $15K range).

 This is because it covers initial design and construction costs (like reserving materials).